denoland/docs/runtime/manual/tools/task_runner.md

 ## Syntax

-`deno task` uses a cross platform shell that's a subset of sh/bash to execute defined tasks.
+`deno task` uses a cross-platform shell that's a subset of sh/bash to execute defined tasks.

 ### Boolean lists